ricardoquesada/c64-c128-erasoft/README.md

 # Recracks

-I also did some recracks. _Recrack_: that lame activity that consists in replacing an intro done by someone else with another intro done by yourself.
+I also did some recracks for c64 games. _Recrack_: that lame activity that consists in replacing an intro done by someone else with another intro done by yourself.

 * [Airborne Ranger.zip](../../raw/master/disks/recrack-airborne ranger ERA.zip)
 * [Alien Syndrome.d64](../../raw/master/disks/recrack-alien syndrome ERA.d64)